JosephNeilG/library-ui/README.md

 ![Homepage](https://github.com/JosephNeilG/library-ui/blob/bf758cc7fca3f9e25b5d946d2f0a0db76d78c13c/ui/Home%20page.png)

-- This is the Library Management system's home page.
+- This is the home page.
 It has a clear navigation bar with choices for Books, Authors, and Author-Books, as well as a login button for users to access.

 <h3 id="user-endpoints">Register</h3>

 ![Register](https://github.com/JosephNeilG/library-ui/blob/45948c9811179080f9a4a74c437bf304de14200c/ui/Register.png)

-- This is the registration page of the Library Management system, allowing users to create an account by providing a username, password, and confirmation password.
+- This is the registration page, allowing users to create an account by providing a username, password, and confirmation password.

 <h3 id="user-endpoints">Login</h3>

 ![Login](https://github.com/JosephNeilG/library-ui/blob/23c27b959079bdbe90548c0ee1aea5cf081076ea/ui/Authenticate%20or%20Login.png)

-- This is the login page of the Library Management system, where users can enter their username and password to access their account.
+- This is the login page, where users can enter their username and password to access their account.

 <h3 id="user-endpoints">Authors</h3>

 ![Authors](https://github.com/JosephNeilG/library-ui/blob/ec3d9ad1d4a3e1db3e119152abb8d3919c5c12cb/ui/Authors.png)

-- description here.
+- This is the manage authors page, which allows users to add, edit/update, and delete author information.

 <h3 id="user-endpoints">Books</h3>